 a “graded approach” should be used in assessing the adequacy of the licensee’s program, with the smaller programs requiring complete but less complex and extensive controls than larger programs.
 In the same context, the extent and scope of the inspection coverage may be adjusted accordingly.
 For example, inspection of the transportation program of a licensed processor/supplier of medical isotopes would require much broader inspection coverage: i.e., package procurement, preparation, delivery to carrier, radwaste shipments, etc., as contrasted with the inspection of a radiography user, wherein the primary focus would be on the transport of devices in private carriage.
 Correspondingly, the transport program of a typical nuclear utility would focus on the package preparation and delivery to carriers of large volumes of radwaste materials and spent fuel shipments.

+While all applicable inspection requirements must be completed, inspections should be risk-informed to focus on more risk significant aspects of radioactive material transportation.
+Examples of higher risk activities include: characterization of the radioactive material in the shipment to determine the radionuclides present and their quantity; selection of the packaging; package loading and closure activities; radiation and contamination surveys of the shipment; and HAZMAT communications (e.g., shipping papers, emergency response information, marking, labeling, placarding).
+Examples of lower risk activities include: personnel training; audits of transportation activities; and as applicable, advance notifications and completion of NRC Forms 540, 541, and 542.
+In addition, when selecting the above transportation activities for review and/or observation, the inspector should consider selecting those associated with shipments using NRC-approved packages (i.e., Type B or Type A(F) packages), when possible.

 03.02 Specific Guidance.